rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 These APIs **MUST** all be Firebolt `property:readonly` APIs with the corresponding notifications.

-These APIs take a `pipeline` parameter identifying for which Media Pipeline the info is being requested.
+These APIs take an `appId` parameter and a `pipeline` parameter identifying for which Media Pipeline the info is being requested.

 These APIs **MUST** all be gated by `manage` role of the same capabilities required by the corresponding methods above, i.e.: